TaKeZo360/ticTimer/README.md

 - A Beginner Level Frontend Project.
 - This is a simple and responsive Timer application built using HTML, CSS, and JavaScript.
 It allows users to start, pause, and reset a countdown or stopwatch with ease.
 The timer is general time tracking with time limit.
+-
+- I Stopped Working On It Because it's Logics are worse but i might Start again because in the end it is an "Beginner Level Frontend Project"

 ## Features